dipanshubisht/Node-Modules-Cleaner/README.md

 ## How it works

 The script recursively traverses the directory structure, identifying all `node_modules` folders.
 It keeps track of whether it's already inside a `node_modules` folder to avoid deleting nested ones.
+The script also ignores dotfiles (e.g. `.git`, `.vscode`) and the `.trash` folder.

 After finding all top-level `node_modules` folders, it displays them and asks for confirmation before deletion.